Hawxy/Auth0Net.DependencyInjection/README.md

         .AddAccessToken(config => config.Audience = context.Configuration["MyGrpcService:Audience"]);
 ```

 `AddAccessToken` also has an option for passing in a func that can resolve the audience at runtime.
-This can be useful if your audiences always follow a pattern, or if you rely on service discovery, such as from [Steeltoe.NET](https://docs.steeltoe.io/api/v3/discovery/discovering-services.html):
+This can be useful if your expected audiences always follow a pattern, or if you rely on service discovery, such as from [Steeltoe.NET](https://docs.steeltoe.io/api/v3/discovery/discovering-services.html):

 ```csharp
 services.AddHttpClient<MyHttpService>(x=> x.BaseAddress = new Uri("https://MyServiceName/"))